myl-prog/Web/README.md

 Front/Back end Web development project
-Building an e-commerce web application according to the client's needs with the CodeIgniter Framework.
+Building a web application according to the client's needs with the CodeIgniter Framework.